That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 Caring for lemurs is hard work every day

-Between habitat maintenance, daily enrichment, routine and emergency medical attention, and food prep, lemur care is a 24/7 job and a 365-days-per-year life-altering responsibility.
+Between cleaning enclosures, proper social interaction, routine and emergency medical attention, and preparing and feeding a proper diet, lemur care is a 365-days-per-year life-altering responsibility.
 An owner cannot legally drive with her lemur across state lines without a permit, or take her lemur to a boarding facility or hire a pet sitter when she goes on vacation.

 Even providing a lemur with a proper daily diet is complicated.
 Owners occasionally contact us, already having purchased a pet lemur, with no idea what to feed it.
 In one case, the owners of a ring-tailed lemur named Milo were feeding him pizza and ice cream.
 Another owner messaged the DLC, asking whether to feed her pet lemur lettuce.
 In a reality television show filmed in eastern North Carolina, a lemur is shown eating a slice of bacon.

 That pet lemurs tend to have serious nutritional problems from being fed inappropriate diets exacerbates the problem of limited access to qualified veterinary care.
-Unfortunately this can lead to privately-held pet lemurs developing a host of illnesses and dying prematurely.
+Unfortunately this can lead to privately-held pet lemurs developing a host of illnesses, including obesity and diabetes, and dying prematurely.

 How you can help

 If you want a pet, choose a domesticated animal and not a wild primate.
 But before bringing home a companion, do your research to make sure you’re prepared to meet its needs.
 Even seemingly “simple” domesticated pets like guinea pigs are social, herd animals that do better in pairs or groups and need plenty of space, enrichment, and a high-quality diet (hay, pellets, and fresh fruits and veggies) every day.